-Zone T material is to be placed in maximum (can this max be increased?) lift thicknesses of 0.6 m.
+Zone T material is to be placed in maximum lift thicknesses of 0.9 m.
 Care will be taken during handling and placement of the material to minimize segregation.
 Zone T lifts will be compacted by uniform routing of haul trucks and spreading equipment.
 Visual inspection after compaction will be carried out and approved by the MPMC Field Inspector.

-Zone C (General Rockfill) - Coarse NAG Rock Shell
+4.3.4 Zone C (General Rockfill) - Coarse NAG Rock Shell

 Coarse NAG rockfill shall be confirmed to be non acid generating by MPMC prior to use as fill on the embankments.
-Routine visual inspections shall be completed in order to confirm the specified maximum particle size of 1 m.
+Routine visual inspections shall be completed in order to confirm the specified maximum particle size of 1.0 m.

-The rockfill shell will be placed in lift thicknesses of 0.6 m (based on Zone T lift as noted above?) or less.
+The Zone C rockfill shell will be placed in maximum lift thicknesses of 1.2 m or less.
 Care should be taken when placing Zone C material adjacent to the Zone C/Zone T interface.
 The material is to be placed so as to minimize the possibility for openwork areas created by concentrations of larger size rocks.
-Removal of openwork areas will be carried out prior to placement of Zone T. The lifts will be compacted by uniform routing of haul trucks and spreading equipment.
-Well graded NAG rockfill with a maximum particle size of 0.5 m will be placed adjacent the Zone T to reduce the potential for particle migration from the transition zone into large voids within the rockfill shell.
-Some degree of compaction of Zone C is required nearer Zone T although excessive settlement of the rockfill could disrupt the continuity of the overlying transition and fine filter materials (Zones T and F respectively).
-If the Zone C material contains appreciable quantities of fines, and the compacted lift surfaces assume a 'pavement' type appearance that might impede vertical drainage, lift surfaces may require scarification prior to placement of a subsequent lift.
+The lifts will be compacted by uniform routing of haul trucks and spreading equipment.
+Well graded NAG rockfill with a maximum particle size of 0.5 m will be placed adjacent to Zone T to reduce the potential for particle migration from the transition zone into large voids within the rockfill shell.
+Some degree of compaction of Zone C is required nearer Zone T, although excessive settlement of the rockfill could disrupt the continuity of the overlying transition and fine filter materials (Zones T and F respectively).
+If the Zone C material contains appreciable quantities of fines, and the compacted lift surfaces assume a smooth 'pavement' type appearance that might impede vertical drainage, lift surfaces will require scarification prior to placement of a subsequent lift.